Kattis/problem-package-format/spec/legacy-icpc.md

   so that simply appending a filename to feedbackdir gives the path to a file in the feedback directory.

 - additional_arguments:
-  in case the problem specifies additional validator_flags, these are passed as additional arguments to the validator on the command line.
+  in case the problem specifies additional `validator_flags`, these are passed as additional arguments to the validator on the command line.

 - team_output:
   the output produced by the program being validated is given on the validator's standard input pipe.